shinh/makelisp/README.md

     500

 Note ^D in the above means you should type Ctrl + d.
-Lines followed by ^D are expected output, so you should not need to type them.
+Lines followed by the ^D are expected output, so you should not need to type them.

 Builtin Functions